eh19257/COMSM0049/README.md

 end
 ```

-Save the Vagrantfile into your working directory and run the following in bash to start and connect to your VM - this might take a while depending on your internet connection.
+Save the `Vagrantfile` into your working directory and run the following in bash to start up and connect to your VM - this might take a while depending on your internet connection.

 ```
 vagrant up